 We hope that you are all well and keeping safe.

-- Please ensure your child wears their PE kit to school on Monday for a PE lesson with their class teacher in the afternoon.
+- Please ensure your child arrives to school on Monday in their PE kit.

 We hope you all have a great weekend,

 Miss Honeywell, Miss Jackson-Nash, Mrs Cairns and Miss Ranson